Ponte348/Nim_CSLP/Learning/Nim-T/General Information.md

 **Nim** is often characterized by its Efficiency, Expressiveness and Elegance:
 - **Nim** generates native, dependency-free executables that do not rely on a virtual machine, enabling compact size and effortless redistribution.
 - The **Nim** compiler and its generated executables are compatible with all major platforms, including Windows, Linux and macOS.
-- **Nim**'s memory management, inspired by C++ and Rust, is deterministic and customizable with destructors and move semantics, making it well-suited for embedded, hard-realtime systems.
+- **Nim**'s memory management, inspired by C++ and Rust, is deterministic and customizable, able to use destructors and move semantics, making it well-suited for embedded, hard-realtime systems.
 - Modern concepts such as zero-overhead iterators and compile-time evaluation of user-defined functions, coupled with a preference for value-based datatypes allocated on the stack, result in highly performed code.
 - **Nim** supports various backends, compiling to C, C++ or JavaScript (ew), making it an ideal choice for both backend and frontend needs.
 - **Nim** is self-contained, as both the compiler and the standard library are implemented in **Nim** itself.